Monster Energy Balls

 Two monster energy balls stacked on top of one another with a bite taken out of one.

 I hope you love this monster energy balls recipe!
-Just a fair warning, the whole family is going to want them all week long!
+Just a fair warning, the whole family is going to want them all week long, so double up the batch.
 And if you like these, then try my other energy balls recipe and my no bake peanut butter cereal bars!

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!